Can CrossFit make you sore? Absolutely.

 Errors that I see as most common culprits in this issue:

 - Pulling with the arms too early in the clean or snatch.
-When you do this, you take bulk of the lifting off of your legs and put the strain on your arms.
+When you do this, you take the bulk of the lifting off of your legs and put the strain on your arms.
 On top of that, when you pull with the arms, there is often a rapid re-straightening (a heavy eccentric load/tear) of them as the bar passes your hips.
-This is a similar mechanism to how shin splints occur (the heel toe gait that generates a quick eccentric load/tear on your shin muscles).
+This is a similar mechanism to how shin splints occur (the heel-toe gait that generates a quick eccentric load/tear on your shin muscles).
 If the re-straighten does not happen, then that means your arm is supporting that heavy load on its own that much longer…not what it is designed to do.

 - Using the elbows to control a rapid descent from the top of a pull-up (or muscle-up), rather than relying on the stronger shoulder complex.
+Same can be said for the lowering of a barbell from the shoulders.

 - Doing a higher level of difficulty movement than your body (and your training capacity) is ready for.